bielskij/rfid-tool/README.md

-It is a small project that includes 125kHz RFID token reader and programmer over USB interface.
+An universal USB 125kHz token reader and programmer.

-The project uses a attiny85 small test board simillar to adafruit one and a simple custom shield.
-The shield is not required, whole circuit could be made on a breadbord, but in case of breadboard it could be more sensitive to noise and glitches.
+It uses a small Chinese attiny85 based board (adadfruit clone) and a simple custom shiled containing analog demodulator circuit.
+The shield is not required, whole circuit could be assembled on breadboard, but keep in mind that this solution is much more sensitive to noise and glitches.

 ![Alt text](doc/rfid-reader.jpg)

+Current software supports:
+ - reading EM4100 RFID tokens
+    - 16, 32, 64 carrier divider (auto detection)
+    - Manchaster, Biphase data encoding
+ - programming T5557 based RFID tokens
 Current software allows to:
-- reading EM4100 tokens (16, 32, 64 carrier divider, Manchester encoding)
-- writing T5557 tokens

-What should be done in the near future (NOT YET IMPLEMENTED):
-- support for biphase encoding,
+The following features are scheduled for future development:
 - support for PSK encoding,
 - password protection and locking (T5557),
 - one-shot command to clone a token.

 #### Attiny board preparation.

 **!!
 IMPORTANT !!** Reset pin fuse should be disabled.
-Please keep in mind that this will disable ISP programming.
-Default value of fuses could be restored using AVR HV programmer only.
+Please keep in mind that it will disable ISP programming permanently, HV programmer is require to restore default setting.

-Demo board has a micronucleus bootloader preinstalled.
-It is sufficient to upgrade firmware in the atiny.
-No other modifications were made.

-My project has no micronucleus utility included, also it is required to install it manually on OS.
+The chinese PCB has a micronucleus bootloader preinstalled.
+It is sufficient to upgrade firmware in the attiny trough USB.
+No other modifications are required.
+The project has no micronucleus commandline utility included.
+Manual installation from package repository or source code is required [(link)](https://github.com/micronucleus/micronucleus).

+The following command will compile and burn firmware in attiny:

 ```console
 # cd firmware